tkaden4/rfc/README.md

 # rfc

-A suite of tools for querying RFCs.
+A man(1)-like viewer for rfc files.

 # Installation
 ```Bash